 ● Translate conversations

 ● Introduced in 2011

-Apple has been in the smart assistant game for nearly a decade and has a lot to show for it.
-Siri can sound natural, respond to queries conversationally, remember previous conversations, and control aspects of your life, all while remaining private and secure.
+Apple's smart assistant launched over a decade ago and has evolved tremendously during that time.
+Siri can sound natural, respond to queries conversationally, remember previous conversations, and control aspects of your life — all while remaining private and secure.

-Siri is an umbrella name for the smart voice assistant built into nearly every device in the Apple ecosystem, and all the technologies surrounding Machine Learning and on-device intelligence used for smart suggestions.
-It does not have a single device to call home, although the HomePod is the only Apple device in which Siri is the primary form of user interaction.
+Siri is an umbrella name for the smart voice assistant built into nearly every device in the Apple ecosystem.
+It also includes all the technologies surrounding machine learning and on-device intelligence used for smart suggestions.

 How Siri Works